petrprog1997/rsschool-cv/cv.md

 ## Summary

-My goal is  become as a person who can work in a team and solve complex problems connected with programming and web development .
+My goal is  become as a person who can work in a team and solve complex problems connected with programming and web development.
 I want to improve my English level and want to learn  logical thinking and upgrade my programming skills with the help of this courses  and later work i hope so.
 I learn with enthusiasm and always bring the work to the end.

 ## Skills

 ### Languages:
+1. JavaScript;
-1. Java;
+2. Java;
-2. C# beginner;
+3. C# beginner;
-3. C++ beginner.
+4. C++ beginner.

 ### Other technologies:
 1. HTML;